Maximon9/mechcommit/README.md

 This extension contributes the following settings:

 -   `mechcommit.stopTime`: Lets the extension know how much time in milliseconds you want it to give you in order to stop after it has ran.
--   `mechcommit.actionStrings.addedFiles`: This allows you to change the currenlty highlighted text in the example <mark style="background: yellow" >Added</mark>: test.json, test1.json;
+-   `mechcommit.actionStrings.addedFiles`: This allows you to change the currenlty highlighted text in the example <mark style="background: rgba(1, 1, 0, 1)" >Added</mark>: test.json, test1.json;
 -   `mechcommit.actionStrings.updatedFiles`: This allows you to change the currenlty highlighted text in the example ==Updated==: test2.json, test3.json;
 -   `mechcommit.actionStrings.deletedFiles`: This allows you to change the currenlty highlighted text in the example ==Deleted==: test4.json, test4.json.
 -   `mechcommit.PreCommitCommand`: This runs a git command before the commit.